-A Nursing or Respiratory Therapy student may appeal the Department's decision to dismiss or not re-admit a student through the established Student Grievance Procedure.
+A Nursing student may appeal the Department's decision to dismiss or not re-admit a student through the established Student Grievance Procedure.

 Used with permission from The University of Alabama Capstone College of Nursing, Substance Abuse Policy/Drug/Alcohol Testing Policy.
 10/2018